pudszttiot/Py2EXE-Converter/README.md

   - A clean and straightforward GUI for effortless interaction.

 - File Selection:
-  -Easily browse and select Python scripts for conversion.
+  - Easily browse and select Python scripts for conversion.

 - Icon Customization:
-  -Choose a custom icon to personalize the resulting executable.
+  - Choose a custom icon to personalize the resulting executable.

 - Output Folder Selection:
   - Select a destination folder for the generated executable.